m4p1e/php-mm-gdb-debugger/README.md

-It's a simple GDB script for debugging and analyzing the layout of php heap memory.
+It's a simple GDB script for debugging and analyzing the layout of php heap memory, hope u enjoy it :)

 Supported commands: